sdiehl/typechecker-zoo/docs/src/foundations/type-systems.md

 So why do we build type systems?
 The answer is obviously because they are awesome and intellectually interesting.
 But second to that, because they are genuinely useful.

+Let's start with some background, can technically skip this section and just dive into the code if you fancy, but it is helpful to set up some soft context before we dive into implementation.

-Our exploration starts with the lambda calculus, a formal system developed by Alonzo Church in the 1930s to express computation.
+Any discussion of type systems starts with the lambda calculus, a formal system developed by Alonzo Church in the 1930s to express computation.
 It is the minimal, universal programming language.
 Its syntax consists of just three elements: variables, function abstractions (a way to define an anonymous function), and function application (the act of calling a function).
 For instance, the identity function, which simply returns its input, is written as \\( \lambda x. x \\).
 Despite this simplicity, any computable problem can be expressed and solved within the lambda calculus, making it Turing complete.

 Next, we introduce type systems.
 A type system is a set of rules that assigns a property, known as a type, to the constructs of a program, such as variables, expressions, and functions.
 The primary purpose is to reduce bugs by preventing operations that don't make sense, like dividing a number by a string.
 This process of verifying that a program obeys its language's type rules is called type checking.
 Type checking can be performed at compile-time, known as static typing, or during program execution, known as dynamic typing.
 By enforcing these rules, type systems help ensure that different parts of a program connect in a consistent and error-free way.